B-Sides and Rarities (Beach House album): Development and recording

-Beach House stated that a few of the songs on the album were remastered, with some being brought "up to date".

-Release
+Release and reception

-The album was released on June 30, 2017 through Sub Pop worldwide, Bella Union in the UK, and Mistletone in Australia, on CD, LP, cassette and digital download.
-It was made available for pre-order on May 17, 2017, and was accompanied by the release of "Chariot", which was uploaded to the band's official YouTube channel a day later.
-On June 14, they released a music video for the song.
+B-Sides and Rarities was made available for pre-order on May 17, 2017.
+On the same day, "Chariot" was released as the album's lead single, with an official music video being uploaded to the band's official YouTube channel on June 14.
+B-Sides and Rarities was released on June 30, 2017 through Sub Pop in North America, Bella Union in Europe, and Mistletone in Australia, on various formats including CD, LP, cassette and as a digital download.

-Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 75, based on 9 reviews, indicating "generally favorable reviews".
 AllMusic said "B-Sides and Rarities points out the similarities and differences in Beach House's music over the years, even if its tracks aren't in chronological order," adding that it is "a collection that's lovely in its own right, and in its own way, is just as representative of Beach House's music as a traditional best-of would be."
 Daily Express called it the best album of the week, while stating that the songs "paint a fascinating picture of a band slowly building from the delicacy of earlier tracks."
 Drowned in Sound stated that "what the record lacks in atmosphere, it more than makes up for in discrete bursts of quality."

 Pretty Much Amazing stated that Beach House "might be clearing the deck before a major label deal, or a shift in sound, or a next step in the band, but I have yet to hear a weak Beach House song, here's to hoping for seven more."

-Paste said "B-Sides and Rarities is a career-spanning collection, but Beach House’s sound has remained so consistent that, without the band’s extensive notes, it’s nearly impossible to guess which songs stem from which era," further stating that: "There is nothing remotely bad on here, but there is also nothing that finds the duo lightening up or straying too far from the warm glow of their trademark sound.
+Paste said "B-Sides and Rarities is a career-spanning collection, but Beach House's sound has remained so consistent that, without the band's extensive notes, it's nearly impossible to guess which songs stem from which era," further stating that: "There is nothing remotely bad on here, but there is also nothing that finds the duo lightening up or straying too far from the warm glow of their trademark sound.
 Nothing outlandish or self-indulgent or uncharacteristically loud."
 Under the Radar wrote: "this is the archetypical B-sides and rarities album.
 Thankfully, Beach House's B-sides are equivalent to most bands' A-sides, yet we are still left with a mixed bag," concluding that "ultimately, this B-sides and rarities album includes some intriguing material that will keep fans entertained until the next album, but most likely will have them returning to their favorite album tracks for a more satisfying fix."
 Pitchfork wrote: "It's a testament to the band's consistency that B-Sides and Rarities plays nearly as smoothly as a proper Beach House album, even though one of these tracks—scattered non-chronologically through an hourlong playtime—is more than a decade old."